 The important aspect to remember in this article about this myth is to focus on compound growth which incorporates debt.
-Another word or way to look at compound growth net wealth.
-Net wealth is part of the second formula we use at FitBUX: Assets – Debt = Net Wealth.
+Another word or way to look at compound growth is net wealth.
 You want to do your best to compound your net wealth over time.

 Myth #2: Invest In The Stock Market Because Compounding Interest

 One of my biggest pet peeves is when I hear one of the following statements or some type of derivation of the following:

 - A financial advisor I spoke with recommended I invest early and often in the stock market because of compounding interest.

 - A blog I read said that I should invest in 401k, IRA, or Roth IRA to take advantage of compounding interest.

 If you ever hear a financial advisor say this, kindly thank them for their time and run.
 If you ever read a blog that says this, I recommend not reading it anymore.
 The individual saying this clearly has no idea what they are talking about.